 WE ARE ALMOST THERE!

-Sanctuary Inn still owes
+Sanctuary Inn only owes

 When our loan is paid off, we can do even greater things.
 Plant new seeds, gather more resources, and assist with more care for the missionaries we serve.
 In addition, we are in the process of putting plans together to renovate our facilities so that we can house more guests.
 At present, we can accommodate 8-12 guests.
 Our goal is to have capacity for 25-30 guests.
 This would allow Sanctuary Inn to double or even triple the impact.